 A Note on Language Use

-This story draws upon multiple living and ancestral languages—
+This story draws upon multiple living and ancestral languages—Louisiana Creole (Kreyòl), Ewe, Yorùbá, Québécois French, Signed Languages, and Braille—

-When a character speaks in a non-English language, it reflects their cultural identity, worldview, or inherited knowledge.
+When a character uses a non-English language, it reflects their cultural identity, worldview, or inherited knowledge.

 Readers are encouraged to engage curiously and patiently.
 The unfamiliar is intentional.
 The story unfolds in layers—just like language itself.